mdkent/chef-el-rvm-bootstrap/README.md

 configured and functioning chef server or client.

 The server bootstrap does *not* enable the chef-client service by default as some may prefer to run it on demand.
-The chef::client_service recipe must be added to the server's run list to enable this.
+The chef_rvm::client_service recipe must be added to the server's run list to enable this.

 Also, before testing your server, be sure to disable the default firewall if